-Though there are overdeveloped stretches of generic motels and condos along the main highway, it’s easy to find vast, deserted swathes of dune habitat rooted down by beach grasses, particularly to the east and west of Pensacola Beach on Santa Rosa Island.
-Here you’ll find a sandy, semi-wilderness for hiking, beachcombing, boating, birdwatching and wildlife-spotting, where conservation efforts have considerably increased the sea turtle and gopher tortoise population, and it’s not unusual to catch sight of a bottle-nosed dolphin out to sea.
-Further west on Perdido Key the dunes are protected in their entirety from any development, due to the tiny endangered Perdido Key beach mouse who calls them home.
+Despite the overdeveloped stretches of generic motels and condos along the main highway, it’s easy to find vast, deserted swathes of dune habitat rooted down by beach grasses, particularly to the east and west of Pensacola Beach on Santa Rosa Island.
+Here you’ll find a sandy, semi-wilderness for hiking, beachcombing, boating, birdwatching and wildlife-spotting, where conservation efforts have considerably increased the sea turtle and gopher tortoise population, and it’s not unusual to see a bottle-nosed dolphin out to sea.
+Further west on Perdido Key the dunes are severely restricted in terms of development, due to the tiny endangered Perdido Key beach mouse who calls them home.

-The majority of accommodation and eating options can be found in Pensacola Beach, Navarre Beach, Gulf Breeze and Perdido Key.
+The majority of accommodation and dining options can be found in Pensacola Beach, Navarre Beach, Gulf Breeze and Perdido Key.

-Uncrowded, 22-mile long St. George makes an ideal weekend retreat as part of a wider Florida road-trip; hire a kayak and dip in and out of sandy coves and salt marshes, cycle the paved bike paths or designated off-road trails, and stay overnight in a clapboard beach cottage, a room in the antebellum-style St. George Inn or even at the beautiful Poincianna Plantation mansion overlooking the sea.
+Uncrowded, 28-mile long St. George makes an ideal weekend retreat as part of a wider Florida road-trip.
+Hire a kayak and dip in and out of sandy coves and salt marshes, cycle the paved bike paths or designated off-road trails, and stay overnight in a clapboard beach cottage, or a room in the antebellum-style St. George Inn.

 Seafood is an obvious speciality.
 At the Blue Parrot Oceanfront Cafe, you’ll find beachfront dining and a tiki bar on the largest sea-view deck on the island.
 Grab a plate of blackened deep sea scallops, a frozen margarita and settle down for the Gulf Coast sunset show.